Octoven-Press/book-glory-of-the-kings-of-ethiopia/Editions/Text-only/202x Kebra Nagast/202x Kebra Nagast.md

 26. The Conversation of Solomon with the Queen of Ethiopia
 27. Solomon and the Workman
 28. Solomon’s Instructions to the Queen
-29. The Three Hundred and Eighteen Patriarchs—Narrative of Solomon and the Queen—continued
+29. The 318 Patriarchs—Narrative of Solomon and the Queen—continued
 30. Solomon’s Oath to the Queen of Ethiopia
 31. Solomon’s Sign to the Queen of Ethiopia
-32. The Queen brings forth her son Bayna-Leḥkem
+32. The Queen brings forth her son Menyelek
-33. Bayna-Leḥkem sets out for Jerusalem
+33. Menyelek sets out for Jerusalem
-34. Bayna-Leḥkem arrived in Gâzâ
+34. Menyelek arrived in Gâzâ
-35. Solomon makes Bayna-Leḥkem Captain of his Host
+35. Solomon makes Menyelek Captain of his Host
-36. Solomon’s Conversation with Bayna-Leḥkem
+36. Solomon’s Conversation with Menyelek
-37. Solomon questions his son Bayna-Leḥkem
+37. Solomon questions his son Menyelek
-38. Solomon decides to send Bayna-Leḥkem away with the eldest sons of his nobles
+38. Solomon decides to send Menyelek away with the eldest sons of his nobles
-39. Bayna-Leḥkem (*i.e.* Menyelek) is anointed King of Ethiopia, and is called David (II)
+39. Menyelek is anointed King of Ethiopia, and is called David (II)
 40. Zadok’s Commands to David (II)
 41. The Blessing of Kings
 42. The Ten Commandments